streamr-dev/examples/Tutorials/mqtt/README.md

 ## 5. All done 🎉
 Congratulations!
 You accomplished:
 - Running a node in the Streamr Network,
-- Created a stream and edited its access control on the on-chain stream registry
+- Created a stream and edited its access control on the on-chain stream registry,
-- Published data to the Streamr Network using the MQTT interface of your running Broker node
+- Published data to the Streamr Network using the MQTT interface of your running Broker node,
-- Subscribed to that data
+- Subscribed to your flowing data.

 If you had any problems along the way, please drop a message to the core team on the #dev channel of our [Discord](https://discord.gg/gZAm8P7hK8).